 For appointments, call (314) 747-1402.

-- Bladder control problems: Inability to hold urine, frequent urination and urine leakage caused by increased abdominal pressure
+- Bladder control problems: Bladder control problems commonly seen by urogynecologists include an inability to hold urine, frequent urination and urine leakage caused by increased abdominal pressure

 - Bowel control problems: Loss of normal control of the bowels that leads to leakage of solid or liquid stool or gas

-- Pelvic organ prolapse: Descent of the bladder, uterus and rectum caused by the loss of normal support of the vagina; women may feel bulging tissue protruding through the opening of the vagina
+- Pelvic organ prolapse: Urogynecologists treat descent of the bladder, uterus and rectum caused by the loss of normal support of the vagina; women may feel bulging tissue protruding through the opening of the vagina